NASA's astrobiology rover Perseverance makes historic Mars landing

 Two subsequent Mars missions are planned to retrieve the samples and return them to NASA in the next decade.

-Thursday’s landing came as a triumph for a pandemic-weary United States in the grips of economic dislocation caused by the COVID-19 public health crisis.
+Thursday’s landing came as a triumph for a pandemic-weary nation still in the grips of economic dislocation from the COVID-19 pandemic, a public health crisis that complicated execution of the Mars mission.

+“The seven minutes of terror are very exciting.
+But on the other hand, the mission’s just started,” JPL Director Michael Watkins said shortly after touchdown.
+“We built the mission not to land, but actually to drive, and to get the samples and do the other technology demonstrations.”

 SEARCH FOR ANCIENT LIFE